 The fish consumption advisory established by the New York State Department of Health for the lower Grasse River will remain in effect until PCB concentrations in fish are reduced to the point where the advisory is relaxed or lifted by the state.
 The time for this to occur cannot be predicted with certainty but is expected to take a number of years.
 PCB levels in fish will be monitored on a regular basis as part of the long-term monitoring program for the project.

-Q: Why is more construction needed in the river after the remediation was completed in 2021?
+Q: Why is more work needed in the river after the cleanup was completed in 2021?